quadrophobiac/space-nemotoads/README.md

 this repo has made changes to the johnny-five code lib/stepper.js
 better resolution may be required - see here https://docs.npmjs.com/cli/link

+NB - johnny-five CANNOT be globally installed as a result

 ### Arduino Johnny Five Set Up
 `Upload File > Examples > Firmata > Standard Firmata to the Arduino Board for motor` Upload Configurable Firmata for Stepper - instructions [here](https://github.com/firmata/ConfigurableFirmata)